Pasta-Pot-Pal/creamee.github.io/_posts/2017-04-10-week-7-scratch-final-evaluation-blog.md

     <td> What strategies were effective?</td>
   </tr>
   <tr>
     <td>Looking back at my game for things that I had to mark to give scores.
-My final score was 22!</td>
+My final score was 22!
+Overall I felt that this project was really good and it can teach people how to code I really hope that I get to do this again in the years to come because it was fun.
+My favourite part was testing out other people's games because you never know if you could find a game that you really like.
+My favourite part of my game was the oven timer sprite because it has about 60 costumes that were fun to make.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on?</td>